 These pictures were clicked at a Jain temple in a small town called Sujangarh, located 200km west of Jaipur.
 This beautiful temple is a heritage Jain temple by the name of Shri Devsagar Singhi Jain Mandir.
 The inaugural ceremony in 1915 was graced by Lord Charles Hardinge, then viceroy of India (Supreme head of India under the British colonial years before independence).
 The temple is owned and managed by a private family trust.
-This temple is dedicated to Sri Parshvnatha, 23rd Tirthankara out of total 24 and belongs to shwetambar sect of Jainism.
+This temple is dedicated to Sri Parshvnatha, 23rd Tirthankara out of total 24 and belongs to the shwetambar sect of Jainism.

-(Apologies for low quality images due to low light conditions inside the temple)
+(Apologies for low-quality images due to low light conditions inside the temple)

 Another link for information on the special commemorative cover of this temple issued by Indian postal department.

 For more pictures on WPC – Ornate visit here